Under the Influencers: Top 8 Takeaways from VMG Symposium

 When it comes to defining your strategy with marketing influencers, legacy builder Martin Morse opened with Walt Disney’s vision about creating experiences.
 He gave a nice timeline of how far we’ve come in the realm of sponsored endorsements (including a hilarious cookie-cutter tweet from Justin Bieber).
 He talked about having a tribe of influence and how it’s all about the moment you tell your story.

 Stefania Pomponi (Clever) took us through her process of building an influencer campaign by picking the right match for your brand and audience.
 What we found most interesting was that after vetting, you do not need to control everything they post.
 They will create the magic for you!

 5) Go to the Professionals and They Will Match an Influencer to You

 Beca Alexander (Socialyte) presented something that we found very unique and interesting at her company.
-They have a collective of influencers that provide unique authentic content to specific industries and themes.
+They have a collective of social influencers that provide unique authentic content to specific industries and themes.
 Their InstaBomb is also an extraordinary way to make a huge impact in a very short amount of time.

 6) Digital Earned Media is Key